CarlosWosiak/CarlosWosiak/README.md

 ### Hello everyone 🤔😁

-I'm Carlos Wosiak, a Software Engineer from Brazil currently working at KolinaLabs.
+I'm Carlos Wosiak, a Software Engineer from Brazil currently working at <a href="https://kolinalabs.com/" target="_blank">KolinaLabs</a>.

 ## 💻 Stack